luismiguelsoto/Conflict_And_Social_Centralization_In_Tairona_Chiefdom_Communities/README.md

 Conflict And Social Centralization In Tairona Chiefdom Communities In The Río Frío Basin, Sierra Nevada De Santa Marta, Colombia
 --------------------------------------------------------------

-This repository contains the R code and data used to analyze the interaction networks in the Tairona chiefdom communities of the Río Frío Basin (Sierra Nevada de Santa Marta, Colombia).
-The goal of the study is to investigate settlement patterns and scales of sociopolitical interaction and economic integration over time, using network analysis applied to ceramic artifact assemblages.
+This repository contains the R scripts and datasets used to examine how conflict shaped socio-political organization and demographic centralization in the Tairona chiefdom communities of the Río Frío Basin (Sierra Nevada de Santa Marta, Colombia) during the final pre-Hispanic occupation (10th–16th centuries AD).

 Repository Structure:
 ----------------------------------
-1. Database:
-   - Contains the Excel files with the datasets used in the analysis:
-     • Buritaca_Desgrasantes.xlsx
-     • Buritaca_Desgrasantes_attr.xlsx
-     • Buritaca_Tipos.xlsx
-     • Buritaca_Tipos_attr.xlsx
-     • Neguanje_Desgrasantes.xlsx
-     • Neguanje_Desgrasantes_attr.xlsx
-     • Neguanje_Tipos.xlsx
-     • Neguanje_Tipos_attr.xlsx
-     • Tairona_Desgrasantes.xlsx
-     • Tairona_Desgrasantes_attr.xlsx
-     • Tairona_Tipos.xlsx
-     • Tairona_Tipos_attr.xlsx

-2. GIS:
+1. GIS:
-   - Contains the spatial data files (shapefile components) defining the study area:
+   - Contains the spatial data files (shapefile components and raster files) defining the study area:
      • POLYGON_SURVEY_UNTILL_2023.shp
      • ALL_SITES_TAIRONA_PERIOD.shp
+     • SITES_VIEWSHED.shp
+     • ALL_STRUCTURES_TAIRONA.shp
      • CENTROID_SITES_TAIRONA.shp
+     • DEM_40KM.tif

-3. R Code Files:
+2. R Code Files:
    - The main R script (or R Markdown file) contains the code to:
      a) Load required packages.
      b) Download the Excel datasets and GIS files directly from GitHub.